ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 ![VSCode-xchaincode2](images/xchaincode2.png)

-## Package commercial-bond, install and instantiate
+## Section 2: Package commercial-bond, install and instantiate

 In VSCode, open up the Command Palette (either by click on the gear icon to the lower left and selecting Command Palette or pressing `Command + Shift + P` if you are on a Mac and `Ctl + Shift + P` if you are on Linux).